 [I left out this section on Saturday because of time constraints.]

 There is one more, rather unpleasant, point that I need to mention.
 The teaching of Gnosticism and Authentēs in the Ephesian church may have involved sexual licentiousness.
 I remember coming across this suggestion years ago and reacting with disbelief, and I completely dismissed this idea.
 But the more I read about the problems in the Early Church and elements of Christian Gnosticism, the more I am inclined to believe that a woman in the church at Ephesus may have been teaching, or spreading, Gnosticism in a sexual way.
-Clement of Alexandria writes about promiscuous women in the church, but even in the Bible we have an example of a female Christian leader who was promiscuous: “Jezebel” was a female false prophet and teacher who was teaching (didaskei) and seducing (planâ) her followers in the church of Thyatira (Revelation 2:20ff KJV).
+Clement of Alexandria, and others wrote about the problem of promiscuous women in the early church, but even in the Bible we have an example of a female Christian leader who was promiscuous: “Jezebel” was a female false prophet and teacher who was teaching (didaskei) and seducing (planâ) her followers in the church of Thyatira (Revelation 2:20ff KJV).

 It is important to note that there is nothing in the passage about Jezebel that suggests that, because she was a woman, she should not have been teaching.
 Jezebel was not given time to repent of the fact that she, as a woman, was teaching.
 Instead, the Bible says that she was given time to repent of her immorality.
 It was the content of her teaching and her immoral, idolatrous practices that she needed to repent of.